HX-90Homeward from Halifax (North Atlantic)

 11 ships sunk (73,958 tons) and 4 ships damaged (25,572 tons).

-78 convoys on route HX were hit by U-boats in the war.
+77 convoys on route HX were hit by U-boats in the war.
+Read more about them.